Fallen Angel (Traci Lords song): Critical reception

+of a singer, though she does have attitude and style to spare.
+She is bolstered by state-of-the-charts grooves, courtesy of Juno Reactor.
+Added pleasure is derived from stellar post-production by Paul Oakenfold and Johnny Vicious, who take the track down disco and tribal paths, respectively."
+Andrew Mueller from Melody Maker wrote, "'Fallen Angel' is as admirably big on the self-mythologising pathos front as the title suggests".
+In a separate review, Melody Maker editor Paul Lester named it Single of the Week, adding, "The obvious single off the album, "Fallen Angel", with its Spanish guitar patterns, clattering, Kraftwerk-perfect rhythm, sampled handclaps, sadder-than-Smiths melody and vague sense of sorrow, recalls Electronic's "Some Distant Memory", the best song of the decade."

+Tommy Udo from NME viewed it as "an even more commercial track [than 'Control'] and a more obvious choice for a single".
+He added that it "has some common ground with some of the more outré material on Madonna's Bedtime Stories and particularly Erotica; it's a fair summary of Lords' sound."
+DJ Stan from Smash Hits gave it three out of five, writing, "Looks like ex-porn star and sometime singer Traci's been to Ibiza for her hols, because for this choon she's come over all continental, with her maracas, Spanish guitar and lush/hush vocal.
+Rather rattling and a tad banging!"

 Music videos

 Two different music videos for "Fallen Angel" were released, the first of which used the original version of the song and the second featured the Honeymoon Stitch Mix, produced by Chad Smith and Dave Navarro.
 The first one was shot during the production of the film Virtuosity (1995) directed by Brett Leonard.
 It depicts Lords, wearing a skin tight latex ensemble, dancing at an underground rave while being filmed by several camera operators and projected on screens surrounding her.
 The video utilizes heavy infrared effects.

 The second music video was directed by Stéphane Sednaoui.
 It depicts Lords wearing a red latex dress walking in a hotel room.
 The main theme of the video is depression and anxiety disorder.
 It also features close-ups of her outlining her lips with a deep red lipstick.

-Notably, the video was one of the ones chosen by Courtney Love to be broadcast on her MTV2 takeover 24 Hours of Love.
+Notably, the music video was one of the few chosen by Courtney Love to be successfully broadcast on her MTV2 takeover 24 Hours of Love.